senseiphoneX/iota-starter-carsharing/README.md

 Using the car-sharing mobile app, you can search for available cars that are nearby, reserve a car, unlock the car, and then start driving the car.
 While you drive the car, the service tracks your location and also records your driving behavior.
 When you reach your driving destination, you can view information about each trip that you took in the car and you can also view your driving behavior score.

 The IoT for Automotive - Mobility Starter Application mobile app interacts with the server component.
-The server component provides the car-sharing system monitoring service.
+The server component provides the back-end car sharing and system monitoring service.
 By default, the mobile app connects to a test server that is provided by IBM.
-You can also choose to deploy your own server and connect your mobile app to your server instance instead.
+You can also choose to deploy your own server and connect your mobile app to your own server instance instead.
 For more information about deploying the car-sharing server component, see [ibm-watson-iot/iota-starter-server](https://github.com/ibm-watson-iot/iota-starter-server).

 ## Prerequisites

-Before you deploy the IoT for Automotive - Mobility Starter Application iOS mobile app, ensure that the following prerequisites are met:
+Before you deploy the IoT for Automotive - Mobility Starter Application mobile app for iOS, ensure that the following prerequisites are met:

 - The sample source code for the mobile app is only supported for use with an official Apple iOS device.
 - The sample source code for the mobile app is also supported only with officially licensed Apple development tools that are customized and distributed under the terms and conditions of your licensed Apple iOS Developer Program or your licensed Apple iOS Enterprise Program.